“Trust the Lord,” Scripture says.

 - The Lord will get you through the difficulty.

-Patient in Affliction – Get Encouraged
+Why can we be thankful in 2021? – Get Encouraged

 “God, why is this happening?”
 This is a question Job asked poetically.
 He couldn’t understand, and he wanted to hear from God.
 Job’s older friends offered solutions, but they were incorrect.
 Job himself tried to conclude what was happening, but couldn’t find a reason.
 Job’s youngest friend, Elihu, offered an idea, but wasn’t completely right.
 As they were talking, God interrupted their conversation and began asking Job some questions.